davidiommi/3D-CycleGan-Pytorch-MedImaging/README.md

 Launch "test.py" to test the network.
 Modify the parameters in the test_options parse section to select the path of image to infer and result.
 First you have to rename the weights "latest_net_GA" in:
 "latest_net_G" to go from images (T1) to labels (T2).
 Do the same with latest_net_GB to go in the opposite direction.

-Sample images: on the left side the T1, in the middle the T2_fake and the right side the T2
+Sample images: on the left side the T1, in the middle the T2_fake and the right side the T2 (epoch 100)

 ![Image](images/all.JPG)